 Rather than simply using “early-stage,” “middle-stage,” and “late-stage” dementia as descriptors, there are scales that provide a more comprehensive description.
 These scales help better understand the different stages of Alzheimer’s disease based on how well a person thinks (their cognitive decline) and functions (their physical abilities).
 These are the Global Deterioration Scale for Assessment of Primary Degenerative Dementia, the Functional Assessment Staging Test, and the Clinical Dementia Rating.

-One of the most commonly used staging scales is the Global Deterioration Scale for Assessment of Primary Degenerative Dementia (GDS), which divides the disease process into seven stages based on the amount of cognitive decline.
-The GDS is most relevant for people who have Alzheimer’s disease, since some other types of dementia (i.e. frontotemporal dementia) do not always include memory loss.
+The most commonly used scale is often referred to simply as GDS, or by its more formal name, the Reisberg Scale (or by the lengthy name “Global Deterioration Scale for Assessment of Primary Degenerative Dementia”).
+The GDS divides into seven stages based on the amount of cognitive decline.
+This test is most relevant for people who have Alzheimer’s disease because some other types of dementia (like Frontotemporal dementia) do not always include memory loss.

 No Cognitive Decline

 – No memory loss